Geron Corporation (GERN) Does Stock Has More Room to Run?

 For Geron Corporation (NASDAQ:GERN) out of the analyst recommendations 0 analysts recommend stock a Buy, 1 rate the stock Outperform, 1 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Geron Corporation (NASDAQ:GERN) has a market capitalization of $777.06 Million and its number of outstanding shares are 142.58 Million.
-During previous trade 11.07 Million shares of Geron Corporation (NASDAQ:GERN) exchanged hands whereas on average almost 5.01 Million shares has been traded.
+Shares of Geron Corporation (NASDAQ:GERN) has a market capitalization of $1.04 Billion and its number of outstanding shares are 174.64 Million.
+During previous trade 12.09 Million shares of Geron Corporation (NASDAQ:GERN) exchanged hands whereas on average almost 5.23 Million shares has been traded.